princomp/princomp.github.io/source/projects/fighting_game/description.md

 #### Challenge

-In short:
+#### In short
-~

 You will be creating a `Fighter` class, which will contain the core functionality of a character in some turned-based RPG type game.

-In more details:
+#### In more details
-~

 Consider the following UML diagram for the `Fighter` class:

 ```text
 |==============================================================|